 - 1. Study of various public health nutrition problems trend of the Nation and review it critically. - 2.
 Study of various existing programmes of public health nutrition and review it critically. - 3.
-Assessment of nutritional status of a group of students based on anthropometry - 4.
-Study about various clinical sign and symptoms used in nutritional assessment - 5.
-Study of various dietary approaches used in nutritional assessment - 6.
-Study about various software and applications used in nutritional assessment - 7.
-To study existing national food security system and report writing
+Assessment of nutritional status of a group of students based on anthropometry. - 4.
+Field visit to Primary Health Centre and preparation of report. - 5.
+Study about various software and applications used in nutritional assessment. - 6.
+To study existing national food security system and report writing.